espresso/espresso/Workflow.md

 #=> /open?vars[var1]=1&vars[var2]=2
 ```

-To get action route along with format, pass the action name as string, having desired format as suffix.<br/>
+To get action route along with format, pass the action name as string, having desired format as suffix.<br>
 If action does not support given format, it will simply be used as a part of URL.

 **Example:**